Supply Chain Initiatives

 Direct Evaluation (annual Evaluation)

-Certain suppliers, selected on the basis of procurement risk, are asked to complete an evaluation.
+Certain suppliers, selected on the basis of procurement risk, are asked to complete an annual self-assessment questionnaire (SAQ).

 They are asked questions in the categories of quality, cost, delivery, environment, and management systems.
 Management system questions include the management of hazardous substances in products, the handling of personal data, and compliance with legal requirements concerning things such as international trade control and bribery.
 We concurrently ask suppliers to check their information security and defenses against the recent global surge in cyberattacks and information leaks.

-Suppliers who receive a score of 60 points or less in the annual evaluation are considered high risk.
+Suppliers who receive a score of 60 points or less in the annual evaluation are asked to take corrective action.
 We assist these suppliers in their efforts to improve.
 If, despite this, no improvement is observed, Epson terminates the relationship.
-There were 16 suppliers who scored 60 or less on the annual evaluation in 2022.
-These high-risk suppliers were asked to take corrective action.
+In the 2023 annual evaluation, 14 suppliers scored 60 or were asked to take corrective action.

 Section | Number of questions |